 Name of Dike: Petersburg Generating Stat ion - Ash Pond System

 Date of Drill:

-A. The current EAP is on hand and a B. The readiness evaluated in the drift C. The communications network is c D. The training of personnel is suffic E. The EAP Annual Review procedure l was acceptable. orrect and was verified. ient and acceptable.
+A. The current EAP is on hand and al B. The readiness evaluated in the dril C. The communications network is communications.
+D. The training of personnel is sufficient.
+E. The EAP Annual Review procedure. l was acceptable. orrect and was verified. tent and acceptable.

 Additional Comments:

 (individual responsible for conducting EAP Annual Review) Date

 (printed name)

 (EAP Coordinator) Date

+2400

 (printed name)